Staff and Contact Information

 Peter has been actively engaged in the areas of housing and sustainable development and community revitalization for the past 20 years.
 Before taking the helm of New Jersey Future in December 2007, he was chief of policy and community development for the New Jersey Housing & Mortgage Finance Agency, where he guided investment programs and developed a comprehensive state housing policy for use by the Department of Community Affairs.
 Prior to joining the HMFA, he oversaw all planning and real estate development activities for Isles, a private nonprofit community development organization in Trenton.
 Peter holds a B.S. in Economics from the Wharton School of the University of Pennsylvania.
 Email Pete (pkasabachnjfutureorg) or reach by phone at 609-393-0008 ext.
 104.

-Elaine is responsible for communications and engagement across all media between the organization and its constituencies.
-Prior to joining the organization in March 2011, she spent more than 30 years in advertising and marketing at several New Jersey newspaper organizations and at its statewide trade association.
+Elaine is responsible for communications and engagement across all media between the organization and its constituencies, and for corporate development strategies.
+Prior to joining the organization in March 2011, she spent more than 30 years in advertising sales and marketing at several New Jersey newspaper organizations and at its statewide trade association.
 Most recently she was the director of marketing and of targeted solutions at the American Press Institute, a national newspaper industry think tank, where she was involved in a multi-year research project focused on new digital business models for newspapers.
 She holds a master’s degree in Community Planning with a concentration in housing and community development policy from the University of Maryland; an M.B.A. with a concentration in marketing from Northeastern University; and an A.B. in English from Princeton University.
 Email Elaine (eclishamnjfutureorg) or reach by phone at 609-393-0008 ext.
 102.

 Nick focuses on policy and planning initiatives ranging from research to on-the-ground implementation.
 He was previously employed as the community and natural resource planner for Pike County, Pennsylvania.
 His experiences include consulting with neighboring counties in New York and New Jersey to advance regional planning for towns along the upper Delaware River valley; coordinating the county’s Shale Gas Task Force, where he interacted with a wide variety of residents, municipal officials and local stakeholders; and developing the “Greetings From Pike County” promotional campaign to foster clear communication among businesses, residents, and visitors.
 Nicholas has strong skills in project management, public presentations, design and GIS.
 He has a master’s degree in community planning from the University of Cincinnati and a bachelor’s degree in environmental policy from Middlebury College in Vermont.
 Email Nick (ndickersonnjfutureorg) or reach by phone at 609-393-0008 ext.
 109.